-- convey, sell, lease, transfer, assign or otherwise dispose of certain of our assets; - engage in any business other than the businesses we currently engage in or reasonably related thereto or reasonable extensions thereof; - undergo certain change of control events; - create, incur, assume, or be liable with respect to certain indebtedness; - grant certain liens; - pay dividends and make certain other restricted payments; - make certain investments; - enter into any material transactions with any affiliates, with certain exceptions; or - permit certain of our subsidiaries to hold or maintain certain assets in excess of certain specified amounts.
+- convey, sell, lease, transfer, assign or otherwise dispose of certain of our assets; - engage in any business other than the businesses we currently engage in or reasonably related thereto or reasonable extensions thereof; - undergo certain change of control events; - create, incur, assume, or be liable with respect to certain indebtedness; - grant certain liens; - pay dividends and make certain other restricted payments; - make certain investments; - · enter into any material transactions with any affiliates, with certain exceptions; or - permit certain of our subsidiaries to hold or maintain certain assets in excess of certain specified amounts.

 The operating restrictions and covenants in the Loan Agreement, as well as any future financing agreements that we may enter into, may restrict our ability to finance our operations, engage in business activities or expand or fully pursue our business strategies.
 Our ability to comply with these covenants may be affected by events beyond our control and we may not be able to meet those covenants.
-A breach of any of the covenants under the Loan Agreement, which could cause all of the outstanding indebtedness under the Term Loan to become immediately due and payable.
+A breach of any of the covenants under the Loan Agreement could result in a default under the Loan Agreement, which could cause all of the outstanding indebtedness under the Term Loans to become immediately due and payable.